wstaples/wstaples.github.io/_drafts/2021-07-01-garden_stuff.md

 Changed the hydro nutrients.
 New one are testing at 1.2.
 There was mosquito larva in it.
 I changed the air stone to the smaller blue one to see if it would make more turbulence.
 I think that would help the mosquito issue.
 I will also get some craft felt at Walmart to replace the wicking strips that I lost.

+## 07/10

+After several days of rain / cloudy weather, yesterday was very hard rain with a flood watch, I have changed the hydro fluid again.
+Before changing it tested with a PH of 8 and .4 EC.
+No mosquitoes this time.
+I did not change the fluid I just removed the excess water (it was very full) and added some about 1.5 tsp nutrients and 1.5 tsp vinegar.
+Now it tests at 1.6EC and 6.6 PH.
+I also installed the wicks.
+I used white craft felt I bought at Walmart for 28 cents.
+I did not put a wick in the spearmint as it has a large root system the size of a softball and seems to be thriving.
+I'm doing an experiment with the wicks and squash.
+The squash all the way to the left that has 2 plants in it seems to be the best of the 2.
+I put a wick in the center squash that is slightly smaller.
+The theory being that if the wicks actually do anything the single squash that was a little smaller should start growing faster.

+The tomato plants seem to be doing something worthy of investigation.
+The leaves are curling like a taco. googling says that its stress probably all of the wind and hard rain we have had.
+There was also the extreme heat last week.
+(6/29)